If there is one element of decor that gives your backyard a warm and inviting atmosphere for entertainment, it’s string

 We followed Tabitha’s wood list almost to the T, with the exception of the 4×4’s.
 They looked like huge tree trunks, and we didn’t think we needed something that heavy-duty, so we opted for 2×2’s instead.
 Was this the best decision?
 Read on for that discussion.

-The total for the wood only came out to over $150.
+The total for the wood only for three planter boxes came out to over $150.
 Keep in mind this was untreated wood, and treated wood (which many people use for outdoor projects) would be even more expensive.

 So was this project cheaper than the wood barrel projects?
 No, definitely not.
 Do not go into this thinking it is the cheap way out.
 Am I still glad we went the wood route?
 Yes, because I think they look much better than the barrels.

 If you’re looking to save some money on the wood for your DIY String Light Poles, you may want to look into tutorials that use 2×4’s instead.
 Tabitha’s tutorial uses mostly 1×4 common boards, which are found in a different section of the store with uncommon wood sizes and are actually more expensive.

 Also, when buying your wood, be sure to get boards that are cut with perfect 90-degree angles.
 I realized after assembly that I bought some that were kind of wonky (see the picture below)

 Cutting the Wood for the DIY String Light Poles and Planters